Skip to main content

 });

 Behind the scenes, NextjsSite will create the infrastructure to host your serverless Next.js app on AWS.
-Including Lambda functions for SSR, edge functions for Middleware, a CDN, and an S3 bucket for static assets.
+You can also configure it with your custom domain.

 Remix